open-joinbase/joinbase.io/content/docs/references/mapping.md

 template = "docs/page.html"

 [extra]
-lead = "In the joinbase, we provide a payload mapping mechanism to make users easily mapping any complex JSON data to the joinbase's structured table." toc = true top = false
+lead = "In the JoinBase, we provide a payload mapping mechanism to make users easily mapping any complex JSON data to the JoinBase's structured table." toc = true top = false
 +++

 ## Payload

-Currently, joinbase supports two kinds of payload in the body of MQTT message: [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) and [JSON](https://en.wikipedia.org/wiki/JSON).
+Currently, JoinBase supports two kinds of payload in the body of MQTT message: [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) and [JSON](https://en.wikipedia.org/wiki/JSON).

 It is planned to support more payload formats in the future.